 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route that container to our general c&d debris service—not the standard roofing line.
-This ensures every load gets handled at the proper facility for your specific material type.
+When you mix shingle debris with framing or sheathing offcuts, we route that container to our general c&d debris service—it is a different process than a pure asphalt tear-off, and we need to keep those material streams separated.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition